Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 1. Node A GoQuorum pushes the transaction payload, `PrivacyFlag`, ACOTHs (& the Merkle root for PSV) to Node A Tessera.

-4. Node A Tessera generates proofs (secure hashes) for the ACOTHs and use them to validate that the originating party has access to all relevant transactions.
-In addition for `PSV` it would also verify the participants list against the list in each of the ACOTH transactions (as in `PSV` transactions the recipient list is shared across all nodes party to the transaction).
-If the list doesn't match it will return failure on `/send` to Node A Quorum.
+1. Node A Tessera generates proofs (secure hashes) for the ACOTHs and use them to validate that the originating party has access to all relevant transactions.
+In addition for PSV it would also verify the participants list against the list in each of the ACOTH transactions (as in PSV transactions the recipient list is shared across all nodes party to the transaction).
+If the list doesn't match it will return failure on `/send` to Node A GoQuorum.

 5. Node A Tessera pushes to Node B Tessera the encrypted payload, ACOTH <-> proofs (secure hash) mappings (for `PSV` transaction it will also push the `privateFor` list and merkle root).